damax-solutions/php-chargeable-api/doc/configuration.md

         'jane.doe@domain.abc': 50
 ```

-In other words, there is fixed amount of credits on user's balance for each payment request.
+In other words, there is fixed amount of credit on user's balance for each payment request.

 For _Redis_: